Skip to main content

 Is this the same thing as poor glass reading in general?

-It is a specific, diagnosable version of it — glass reading is the broad skill, and a glass angle miscalculation is what that skill failing looks like in practice: a concrete positioning error caused by assuming a mirrored bounce instead of accounting for spin.
+It is a specific, diagnosable version of it.
+This means glass reading is the broad skill.
+A glass angle miscalculation is what that skill failing looks like in practice.
+This means a concrete positioning error caused by assuming a mirrored bounce instead of accounting for spin.

 Can court conditions really change the rebound that much?